 We promoted the University of Northampton’s newly-built Waterside campus with an impressive Visitor Centre design.
 Installed in only three weekends, it was a big hit with students and staff.

-The new 58-acre site represents the next stage of the University’s growth, providing updated living and educational facilities to meet the needs of today’s students.
+The new 58-acre site represents the next stage of the University’s growth, with updated living and educational facilities that match the expectations of today’s students.
 To help promote the Waterside campus, we were asked to create a new design that would drive future enrolment and encourage both current students and staff to embrace the transition to the new location.

-- Current students: the client wanted this audience to see the move as a welcome upgrade to their campus experience, highlighting the University’s investment in its facilities and student amenities.
+- Current students: our client wanted this audience to see the move as a welcome upgrade to their campus experience, highlighting the University’s investment in its facilities and student amenities.

 - Future students: to ensure maximum enrolment for September 2018, the University needed to appeal to students who would be taking their A-levels in the coming year, helping our client outshine other more established universities in the region.

-- In the Build section our creative team brought the outside in by laying down AstroTurf and floor decals, acting as a continuation of on-screen visuals and helping guide visitors through the site.
+In The Build we brought the outside in by laying down AstroTurf and floor decals, acting as a continuation of on-screen visuals and helping guide visitors through the site.
 The area also included three full-size picnic tables and a six-seat breakfast bar – all with power for internet access.

-- We also created a mini version of the Visitor Centre design with supporting wall graphics at another campus location, a 6x2m UCAS stand design in the same style, providing a mobile experience that could be easily installed at a variety of events, and two 2x1m twist system exhibition stands to support teams at smaller Higher Education events.
+We also created a mini version of the Visitor Centre design with supporting wall graphics at another campus location, a 6x2m UCAS stand design in the same style to provide a mobile experience that could be easily installed at a variety of events, and two 2x1m twist system exhibition stands to support teams at smaller Higher Education events.

 Extremely well received by students and staff, our client was thrilled with the result.
 We also received feedback that the mobile stand was a hit at UCAS events, making it easy for recruitment teams to attract students.